 Once that API call is made, Iterable logs an unsubscribe

-event with the unsubSource
+event with the unsubSource field set to API.

 To learn more about using the hosted unsubscribe URL to send a user to a custom preference center, read Creating a Subscription Preference Center.

-# Sources for subscribe events (signupSource
+# Sources for subscribe events (signupSource)

-event field provides one of the following reasons a user was
+The signupSource event field provides one of the following reasons a user was

 subscribed.